 And even though her schedule as a mom of two and a founder/CEO of a company is packed, she forced herself to take 30 minutes a day, every day, to achieve these goals.

-What's more is that Brit hasn’t done it alone!
-Through her posts on social media, she says, she’s been joined by thousands of others, who post their progress in her #GiveItaWeek challenge.
+What's more is that Brit didn't do it alone!
+Through her posts on social media, she says, she was joined by thousands of others, who post their progress in her #GiveItaWeek challenge.